banner image

 Complete and submit one online registration form for each child:

-Weights and Conditioning (8-10 a.m.
-Tues., Wed, & Thurs. only) – The summer weights and conditioning course is designed to help students improve both personal fitness and athletic performance.
-The class uses Bigger, Faster, Stronger software to build workouts designed to improve muscular strength and endurance.
+(Registrations Closed) Weights & Conditioning, 6th to 8th Grade (8:30 a.m. – 10:00 a.m., Tues/Wed/Thurs) – The summer weights and conditioning course is designed to help students improve both personal fitness and athletic performance.
 Additionally, the class focuses on several other aspects of fitness including running, jumping, flexibility, core strength, and agility.
+(This course is subject to change depending on number of students.
+If the number of students exceeds work out room capacity, instructor may split middle and upper school students into different time slots.)

-Creative Writing: Dungeons and Dragons Craft (9 a.m. – Noon) – Grades 9- 12 – While in the depths of this course, students will learn and discover new ways to create and expand their Dungeons and Dragons campaigns.
+D&D Craft and Coding, 6th to 8th Grade (9 a.m. – Noon) – While in the depths of this course, students will learn and discover new ways to create and expand their Dungeons and Dragons campaigns.
 We will look at introducing quests and characters, figure out how to write rich backstories, contemplate setting and creating suspended disbelief for the players.
+Through sites like D&D Beyond and Roll20, we will design and implement interactive maps that coincide with the writing side.
 We will also just have a good time like a bunch of satyrs around a campfire after a night of reveling.
 Join us, whether you’re a level one cleric or a level twelve rogue with a wicked sneak attack.
+(Personal laptops are allowed.)

 Complete and submit one online registration form for each child: